 The eye-catching element is the beautiful iconostas (the iconic wall that separates the altar from the rest of the temple), decorated with ebony and ivory elements.
 On the left side of the altar there is a passage to the underground grotto where, according to tradition, the Holy Family resided.
 You can go down to it but unfortunately, despite the expensive pump system, the crypt is often flooded with subcutaneous water.

 Explore this church and more iconic landmarks with VIP access to Egypts historic landmarks.
-Book Your Egypt Vacations!
+Book your luxury Egypt tour!